 - Higher levels of parental control and pressure to eat healthily were associated with lower fruit and vegetable intakes and higher intake of dietary fat among young girls.

 3. Psychological Influences

 It turns out that your appetite and hunger regulation is also influenced by these behavioral factors.

 In fact, evidence from longitudinal studies suggests that chronic life stress may be linked to weight gain, with a greater effect seen in men.
 Furthermore, your work schedule can also impact how much you eat.
-A study revealed that shift workers may be particularly vulnerable to the tendency to eat the largest meals in the evening as they remain awake longer during the times of highest appetite, particularly for sweet, salty, and starchy foods.
+A study revealed that shift workers may be particularly vulnerable to the tendency to eat the largest meals in the evening as they remain awake longer during the times when you naturally feel hungry for high calorie sweet, salty, and starchy foods.

 Whether it’s stress or social pressure that’s driving you to overeat, we all know how frustrating it is to realize that you gave in to your cravings (again!).
 The good news is you can do something the next time you’re about to open your third bag of chips.